CodeupClassroom/venus-modified-lessons/spa/jalopy_parts.md

 `js/routing.js` This file is the routing table that maps routes (URIs) to view components and any API endpoints that will provide data to a view.

+`js/views/partials/Navbar.js` This file contains the a function that returns the HTML for the framework's menu bar.
+It is passed `props` created by any API endpoints for the current route.

 ### Application-specific files

+These files are the view components that are specific to the starter application.
+View components completely change based on the screens you have in your application.

+`js/views/About.js` This is the view component for the about screen.

+`js/views/Error404.js` This is the 404 (not found) screen.

+`js/views/Home.js` This is the Home screen.

+`js/views/Loading.js` This is the Loading screen that `createView.js` automatically loads while the currently selected route is loading and removes once the currently selected route finishes loading.

+### Dissecting a view component